Lithuanian grammar: Grouping by a syllable nucleus of a pre-desinential syllable

 In the tables below the possibilities of syllable nucleus of the next-to-last syllable and their accent is shown.
 The different sound of a next-to-last syllable makes no grammatical distinction, for example, words nóras – wish and kū́nas – body, are of the same declensional and accentuation patterns.
 But there are a few certain differences in the accentuation features of the nucleus sounds of the next-to-last syllable.
-Most of the vocals and diphthongs can have either of the accents: a start-firm or an end-firm.
+Most vowels and diphthongs can take either of the accents: a start-firm or an end-firm.
 Short a, e sounds, when they are in a stem of a word and stressed, lengthen and have always an end-firm accent; i, u are short and there is no accentual differentiation in their stress.
 Mixed diphthongs (a, e) + (l, m, n, r) have the first element lengthened when stressed in a start-firm accent, when in (i, u) + (l, m, n, r) and a diphthong ui the first element remains short in the same case.
 The words having ą, ę in a pre-desinential syllable are not included here because of the lack of declensional types.
 Some examples: rą̃stas 2 – balk, timber; žąsìs 4 – goose; ąsà 4 – handle; kę́sas 3 – hassock.

 The four different accentuation patterns are distinguished by two different colors in the rows of the table, their sequence is from the top to the bottom – I, II, III, IV.
 The words of each accentuation type are given in the following sequence of the declensional types: